 HSA tax deductions can have powerful benefits: For instance, someone in the 22% federal income tax bracket could potentially save nearly 30% in taxes (federal income + FICA + potentially state income) on every dollar contributed to the HSA.
 That helps increase the amount of money you have for medical spending.
 But it's important to keep in mind, contributing via payroll deductions will lead to the most tax savings.
 Only contributions made with payroll deduction avoid Medicare and Social Security taxes.

-Your employer may make contributions to your HSA Almost 80% of employers help employees pay for medical expenses through contributions to their HSAs.1 Think of it like a 401(k) match for your health.
-You won't get to deduct from your taxes what your employer contributes, but you will be getting free money that can grow over time if it's invested.
+Your employer may make contributions to your HSA Almost 80% of employers help employees pay for medical expenses through contributions to their HSAs.2 Think of it as a 401(k) match for your health.
+You won't get a tax deduction on what your employer contributes, but you will get extra money that has the potential to grow over time if invested.

 You can invest funds held in your HSA By investing at least a portion of your HSA funds, you can potentially build up your medical spending nest egg, which can be especially valuable later in life.
-According to the Fidelity Retiree Health Care Cost Estimate, an average retired couple age 65 in 2022 may need approximately $315,000 saved (after-tax) to cover health care expenses in retirement.2
+According to the Fidelity Retiree Health Care Cost Estimate, an average retired couple age 65 in 2023 may need approximately $315,000 saved (after-tax) to cover health care expenses in retirement.3

 HSAs are not subject to "use-it-or-lose-it" rules This means you don't forfeit any money you don't use in a given year, and you can carry it forward until you reach a time that you want or need to use the money in your HSA.
 Combined with the ability to invest funds, this allows your health savings to benefit from compounding returns.
-Over 30 years of contributing and investing the maximum family contribution, you could end up with almost $1 million, assuming a 7% rate of return.
+Over 30 years of contributing and investing the 2023 HSA family maximum contribution, you could end up with over $650,000, assuming a 6% rate of return.4

 You can still have an FSA to address certain immediate qualified medical expenses People often think the issue of FSA vs. HSA is either/or.
 The truth: HSA holders can have a limited-purpose FSA to pay for qualified expenses associated with dental and vision care.
 That can help you have the best of both worlds: using an HSA to save for future medical expenses while you finance some current ones with an FSA.
 You can only open a limited-purpose FSA if your employer allows for it, however.